diayan/diayan/README.md

 My name is Diayan Siat, I am a Mobile Software Engineer focused on the Native iOS and Android platforms.
 I double as an Android Author at [**Raywenderlich**](https://twitter.com/rwenderlich).
 I enjoy crafting clean user interfaces and solving user experience problems on the mobile platforms.

-- 🔭 Probably fighting fires in xcode.
+- 🔭 Probably putting out fires in xcode.
 - 📫 How to reach me?:  diayansiat@gmail.com

 <p align="left">